Feynman Categories: Universal Operations

-In particular, if $\C=\Vect^{dg}$, we get a new dg--structure by using the degree given by counting edges and the sum of the internal and new external differential $d$.

-Things turn out to be more interesting, if there is an additional ``dual'' structure, which allows one to turn the co--differentials into differential.
-This observation is key to the definition of the transforms of the next section.
+\begin{rmk} We will revisit the construction of these differentials in Section $\ref{feytranspar}$, where they will provide a generalization of the usual edge insertion differentials for trees and graphs with oriented edges appearing in (co)bar constructions.
+In particular, after Lemma \ref{FGlem}, one gets co-differentials $d:=d_{\Phi^1}$ on any $\imath_*\imath^*\O(\imath(\ast))$, where $\imath$ is the inclusion of $\F$ into $\F^{odd}$.
+Things turn out to be more interesting if there is an additional duality allowing one to turn the co-differentials into differentials.
+This setting will permit the definition of the Feynman transform in the next section. \end{rmk}